Our long history as one of Portland's landmarks

 Nowadays, guests of the hotel can reach all areas of the City via our award winning public transportation system.
 The Portland Streetcar that run along the same lines as the old Oregon Electric Railway.
 The MAX Light Rail transports visitors from the Portland International Airport to Pioneer Courthouse Square in downtown, Oregon Convention Center, Union Station, Clackamas Town Center, Expo Center, and even Gresham to the East and Beaverton/Hillsboro to the West.
 TriMet buslines cover the rich network of neighborhoods, parks, gardens and attractions that decorate the metro area, so visitors do not need a car.

-In 2009, the hotel infrastructure was renovated to include new energy efficient windows that open, energy efficient, whisper quiet HVAC units and an ozone laundry system that uses 50% less energy allowing The Mark Spencer Hotel to be awarded the Green Seal Certification for sustainability.
+In 2009, the hotel infrastructure was renovated to include new energy efficient windows that open, energy efficient, whisper quiet HVAC units and an ozone laundry system that uses 50% less energy.
 A fitness center with Precor strength and cardio equipment was recently added along with the new Mark Spencer Event Center featuring The Nortonia Ballroom, perfectly suited for business or social functions.

 Let us make your next visit to the City of Roses a special one.
 Contact us today or reserve your room online.